salmahasan1/CIS_4496_Project/docs/project_charter.md

 **What data science solutions are we trying to build?
 What will we deliver, and how will it be used by the client/user?**

 * We will be implementing multiple modes of machine learning to create a recommender system for H&M shoppers
-  * Standard recommender system techniques
-    * Content-based filtering using the article metadata
-    * Collaborative filtering using the customer metadata
+  * Association rules
+    * Recommendation based off of what has been bought together before
   * Natural language processing techniques using the provided descriptions of the articles
+    * Clustering and find cosine similarity between TFIDF vectors
   * Image processing techniques using the provided images of the articles
   * Using the metrics described below, our recommender system will output 12 recommendations per customer to be evaluated

 ## Metrics